Yu-Haikuo/PID-Control/README.md

 In conclusion, the husky robot is able to find and maintain at the correct pillar direction in `5` seconds, and stop at predetermined distance in less than `20` seconds with its PID Control Algorithm, and only Proportional Control is involved in this process.

-The key learning points include the project building in `Ubuntu` and `ROS`, the initialization of variables, the implementation of control signal (`trans_angle_` and `trans_forward_`), and the tuning process together with the analysis of PID Control Performance.
+The key learning points include the project building in `Ubuntu` and `ROS`, the initialization of variables, the implementation of control signals (`trans_angle_` and `trans_forward_`), and the tuning process together with the analysis of PID Control Performance.